 Possible side effects including vomiting (with or without visible worms), worms eliminated in their bowel movement, a small amount of drooling, or a moderate amount of diarrhea.
 These effects shouldn't be severe and should abate in 24 hours.
 If the side effects don't subside after 24 hours or you have questions about their severity, contact your veterinarian for professional advice.

 De-worming medication, whether it's in the form of tablets or an oral medication, is prescribed based on your dog's age and weight so it would be difficult for your dog to receive an overdose.
 If your dog receives an overdose she may experience lethargy, severe vomiting, excessive drooling, shaking or even seizures.
 However, these side effects are very rare.
 If you notice any of these symptoms, immediately contact your veterinarian.
 While some dog owners may be tempted to try a home remedy to treat their dog for worms, treatment for worms is a serious undertaking and trying a homemade cure could do more harm than good.

 Heartworms, just as the name implies, are worms that infect the heart.
 These worms are contracted from carrier mosquitoes.
 If you live in a warm climate your dog is more likely to become infected than other dogs that live in cool climates.
-However, if your area has mosquitoes, then your dog runs the risk of contracting heartworms.
+However, as long as your area has mosquitoes, your dog runs the risk of contracting heartworms.

 Interestingly, though heartworms are one of the deadliest parasites that dogs can contract, they are also one of the most preventable.
 Veterinarians often prescribe monthly preventive medications, such as Heartgard Rx and Interceptor Rx without known side-effects.
 Another medication is ProHeart Rx.
 It's an injection that last either six or 12 months, depending on whether the clinic carries ProHeart 6 or ProHeart 12.